 The use of cloud computing is increasing every day, as businesses and individuals turn to the cloud to store and access an increasing amount of important data.

-As such, the Cloud Essentials certification is hugely valuable for any IT professional.
+As such, the Cloud Essentials certification is extremely valuable for any IT professional.
 Training in cloud technologies, uses, and security will only become more essential as time passes.

-A major source of such employment is cloud service providers themselves, such as Google, Amazon, and Microsoft, and so on.
+Cloud computing expertise is already highly regarded by employers in traditional IT industries.
+There is also a range of more specifically cloud-related professions opening up.
+A major source of such employment is cloud service providers themselves, such as Google, Amazon, Microsoft, and so on.
 Another major – and growing – career path with Cloud Essentials ‘cloud architect’, who oversee and structure businesses’ cloud computing strategies.

-Obtaining your Cloud Essentials certification will require passing a one-hour exam featuring 50 questions.
-The test is quite intensive, covering the value of cloud computing, cloud types, cloud adoption, impact and changes to IT service management, as well as risks and consequences of the cloud.
+Obtaining your Cloud Essentials certification requires passing a one-hour exam featuring 50 questions.
+The test is intensive, covering the value of cloud computing, cloud types, cloud adoption, impact, and changes to IT service management.
+There is also a section on the risks and consequences of the cloud.
 It’s recommended you have six months’ work experience in a related field or undergo training beforehand.

 For more information on how CCI Training Center can help you prepare for CompTIA certification exams, fill out the form on our Network and Computer Systems program page.